VeronicaLourens/portfolio-1/README.md

 * Initial Result

-  All the code for the website are validated on the W3C HTML markup validation and CSS validation by entering the Super Cars' URL.
+  All the codes for the Super Cars website are validated on the W3C HTML markup validation and CSS validation by entering the Super Cars' URL.

   * W3C HTML Validation - Two errors and one warning found.